IvanFernande/YOLO-V3-simple-example/README.md

 ![Sample Output](output_image.jpg)

 In the sample image, detected objects are highlighted with bounding boxes and class labels, along with their respective confidences.

-In order to get the weights for the algorithm, click on this drive link: https://drive.google.com/drive/u/1/folders/1QuR4pli3nyPK-cK6GsfhSq2tLd4ydvLW